johnroper100/dropplets/README.md

 If you have any expirence with HTML, CSS, JAVASCRIPT, or PHP web development, you can help us out by:

 #### Adding Functionality
-Everyone loves new features, especially when they have the power to drasticly speed up our workflows.
+Everyone loves new features, especially when they have the power to drastically speed up our workflows.
 If you have an idea, code it and submit a pull request.
 Or, you could help us out by reviewing and or fixing existing pull requests.

 #### Template Development